-Students in grades 7-9 attend school on the Middle School campus located at 700 North Faring Road, tucked in to the neighborhood just north of Sunset and east Beverly Glen in Holmby Hills.
-(Students in grades 10-12 attend school on the Upper School campus in Studio City, just south of Ventura Boulevard on Coldwater Canyon Avenue.)
+Students in grades 7–9 attend school on the middle school campus located at 700 North Faring Road, tucked into the neighborhood just north of Sunset Boulevard and east of Beverly Glen Boulevard in Holmby Hills.
+Students in grades 10–12 attend school on the upper school campus in Studio City, just south of Ventura Boulevard on Coldwater Canyon Avenue.

 Yes, the deans at Harvard-Westlake are trained to help students with both academic goals and personal issues, which are kept in confidence.
 Their first priority is to help students thrive at Harvard-Westlake, and their offices are always open.

 The Harvard-Westlake scheduling system allows students to explore numerous activities and discover their passions.
 There are dozens of existing clubs to join, and creating a new one is easy.
 There’s also at least one no-cut sport per season, so anyone can play.
 As long as students manage their time well, they have many opportunities to get involved.